Following system colour scheme Selected dark colour scheme Selected light colour scheme

 A Dependency Group Include includes the dependencies of another Dependency Group in the current Dependency Group.

 Includes are defined to be exactly equivalent to the contents of the named Dependency Group, inserted into the current group at the location of the include.
-For example, if foo = ["a", "b"] is one group, and bar = ["c", {include = "foo"}, "d"] is another, then bar should evaluate to ["c", "a", "b", "d"] when Dependency Group Includes are expanded.
+For example, if foo = ["a", "b"] is one group, and bar = ["c", {include-group = "foo"}, "d"] is another, then bar should evaluate to ["c", "a", "b", "d"] when Dependency Group Includes are expanded.

 Dependency Group Includes may specify the same package multiple times.
 Tools SHOULD NOT deduplicate or otherwise alter the list contents produced by the include.
 For example, given the following table: